 My favorite childhood book that I read over (and over and over and over) was: From the Mixed-Up Files of Mrs. Basil E. Frankweiler by E. L. Konigsburg, because what kid does not want to escape to New York and live in a museum?

 Prior to joining the Foundation, Dana served as the Project Manager for the Education Equals Partnership, an initiative focused on improving educational outcomes for children and youth in California’s foster care system.
 Much of her career has been dedicated to supporting philanthropic-funded efforts to transform the California child welfare system.
 Dana received a Bachelor of Arts degree in Studio Art from Mills College.
-She lives in Oakland with her partner, their daughter Bo, two cats, and four chickens.
+She lives in Oakland with her partner, their daughter, two cats, and three chickens.

 Connect with me on LinkedIn

 Quality Schools Program Officer